couchbaselabs/sdk-rfcs/rfc/0057-sdk3-analytics.md

 * Required:
   * statement : string
-    * Specifies the Analytics statement in string form (i.e. “select foo from bar”)
+    * Specifies the Analytics statement in string form (i.e. "select foo from bar")
 * Optional (part of QueryOptions):
   * scanConsistency(AnalyticsScanConsistency) = undefined(NotBounded)
     * Specifies the level of consistency for the query.